ropensci/biomartr/README.md

 ### Citation

-**I develop `biomartr` in my spare time and would be very grateful if you could cite the following paper in case `biomartr` was useful for your own research.
-I plan on vastly extending the biomartr functionality and usability in the next years to facilitate reproducible genomics research and require citations to back up these efforts.
-Many thanks in advance :)**
+__Please cite `biomartr` if it was helpful for your research.
+This will allow me to continue maintaining this project in the future.__

 > Drost HG, Paszkowski J. __Biomartr: genomic data retrieval with R__. *Bioinformatics* (2017) 33(8): 1216-1217. [doi:10.1093/bioinformatics/btw821](https://academic.oup.com/bioinformatics/article/doi/10.1093/bioinformatics/btw821/2931816/Biomartr-genomic-data-retrieval-with-R).